jlarmstrongiv/astro-i18n-aut/CONTRIBUTING.md

 - Route variables `/[lang]/about` cannot be undefined or an empty string
 - Middleware `request.url` is read-only, so it is not possible to retrieve content from a different url
 - Configured redirects do not support route transitions like `'/article': '/blog/[...slug]'`, only `'/blog/[...slug]': '/articles/[...slug]'`
-- The `injectRoute` method cannot inject an `entryPoint` that is already being used in the build command
+- The `injectRoute` method cannot inject an `entrypoint` that is already being used in the build command

 We duplicate the `src/pages` folder multiple times and use `injectRoute` as a workaround.
 You can safely delete any `src/astro_tmp_pages_LOCALE` folders, but those will be automatically cleaned on every started and completed build.